wp-plugins/wp-nested-pages/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Nested Pages provides an intuitive drag and drop interface for managing pages in the WordPress admin, while maintaining quick edit functionality.
+Nested Pages provides a drag and drop interface for managing pages & posts in the WordPress admin, while maintaining quick edit functionality.

 == Description ==

-**Nested Pages offers**
+**Why use Nested Pages?**

-* A drag and drop interface for managing your pages - simple and intuitive
+* Provides a simple & intuitive drag and drop interface for managing your page structure and post ordering
-* Quick edit functionality
+* Enhanced quick edit functionality
-* An expandable, sortable tree view of your site's page structure
+* Adds an editable, sortable tree view of your site's page structure
-* A native WordPress menu, automatically generated to match your Nested Pages screen
+* Automatically generates a native WordPress menu that matches your page structure
-* A way to quickly add child pages (ideal for development)
+* A way to quickly add multiple pages & posts (ideal for development)
-* A touch-friendly interface
+* Works with any post type
+* Works on touch-enabled devices

 For more information visit [nestedpages.com](http://nestedpages.com).